RICHARD C. RUTHIEWICZ, LCDR, USN

 Date of death: November 19, 1970

-Richard does not appear in the 1961 Lucky Bag.
-He resigned from the Naval Academy on October 7, 1957; he "Voluntarily resigned and transferred to or resumed former enlisted status."
+On October 7, 1957 he "voluntarily resigned and transferred to or resumed former enlisted status."

 From The Perquimans Weekly (North Carolina) on November 26, 1970: